 How Do Military Veterans Find Treatment?

-Black Bear Rehab can help you find the care you need that accepts the insurance you have or will work with you to make recovery possible.
+Black Bear Lodge can try to help you find the care you need that accepts the insurance you have.
 All conversations are confidential, compassionate and professional.
 Reach out to learn more about getting a diagnosis, personalized care and long-term support for a healthy, balanced, drug-free life.
-Call 855-808-6212 now.
+Call 706-914-2327 now.

 1 “How Common Is PTSD in Veterans?”
 U.S. Department of Veterans Affairs.
 Accessed 14 Oct.
 2018.